andyburke/metalsmith-simple-includes/README.md

 ## Options

-- `pattern` is the regular expression for the include directive
+- `directive` is the regular expression for the include directive
 - `directory` is the base directory for your included files
+- `pattern` is a glob pattern for filenames to process for include directives

 ## License